Snyk runtime sensor

 To deploy the Snyk Runtime Sensor on Amazon EKS with EKS Add-on, you need to meet the following prerequisites:

 Subscribe to Snyk Runtime Sensor on AWS Marketplace here.
+This should be done in each account that has clusters you want to integrate the sensor with.

 Install the following tools: